IBM/aspera-cli/README.md

 The percent selector allows identification of an entity by another unique identifier other than the native identifier.

-When a command is executed on a single entity, the entity is identified by a unique identifier that follows the command: e.g. `ascli aoc admin res user show 1234` where `1234` is the user's identifier.
+When a command is executed on a single entity, the entity is identified by a unique identifier that follows the command: e.g. `ascli aoc admin user show 1234` where `1234` is the user's identifier.

 Some commands provide the following capability:
-If the entity can also be uniquely identified by a name, then the name can be used instead of the identifier, using the **percent selector**: `ascli aoc admin res user show %name:john` where `john` is the user name.
+If the entity can also be uniquely identified by a name, then the name can be used instead of the identifier, using the **percent selector**: `ascli aoc admin user show %name:john` where `john` is the user name.

 Syntax: `%<field>:<value>`